DerGuru/The-Resonant/New Chapters/Part2/P2-08_Resonogram_Cluster.md

 She had Jason and Lina face each other across the warehouse floor.

 "Lina, you're going to shape a pattern.
-Nothing dangerous—just a resonance pulse.
+Nothing dangerous - just a resonance pulse.
 Jason, you're going to deflect it.
 Not block.
 Deflect.
 Redirect the energy instead of stopping it."

 "Ready?"
 Lina asked, hands already moving into position.

 "As I'll ever be," Jason said, bracing himself.

 Lina's pulse came fast but controlled.
 Jason felt it approaching, sensed the shape of it.
-Instead of throwing up a wall, he created an angled surface—a deflection field that caught the pulse and sent it sideways.
+Instead of throwing up a wall, he created an angled surface - a deflection field that caught the pulse and sent it sideways.

 It almost worked.